-Chapter three is about lazy days on the beach, colonial mansions and a flat tire in the middle of nowhere.
+Chapter three is about lazy days on the beach and colonial mansions.
+It is also about a Cuban road trip from Cienfuegos to Trinidad with a flat tire in the middle of nowhere.

 Saturday 28.6.2003, Pinar del Rio, Havana, Cienfuegos